Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 - Configure variables in the VS Code **User Settings** or in any `.env` file to have them recognized by the extension.
 For example, when using <Term id="lsp" /> -powered features, "Show build menu," and more.
 - VS Code does not inherit variables set by the VS Code terminal or external shells.
-- Running a dbt command in the terminal won't fetch or use these variables.
+- The terminal uses system environmental variables, and does not inherit variables set in the dbt VS Code extension config.
+For example, running a dbt command in the terminal won't fetch or use the dbt VS Code extension variables.

 To configure environment variables in VS Code/Cursor: